 The most commonly found shark species is the Caribbean Reef Shark, spotted in large groups roaming around shallow waters.
 Divers are sure to come across these beautiful creatures and may even bump into them.

-Absolutely!
-Swimming with sharks is one of the most famous water activities in the Bahamas.
-Shark diving, or swimming with sharks is very safe, while some would imagine a ‘Jaws’ in reality.
+Swimming with sharks is one of the most popular water activities in the Bahamas.
+Shark diving or swimming with sharks is very safe, while some would imagine ‘Jaws’ in reality.

 It’s considered safe because the sharks have been acclimatised to visitors over the years with diving operators giving close attention to the animals, weather conditions and placing other protocols in place.